Learn · Real Estate · 6 min read

 Common disputes over screened porch classification

 Disputes usually arise when a seller or listing agent has included screened porch square footage in the MLS total, and the appraiser's GLA comes in lower as a result.
-The appraiser is not wrong in this case — they are following ANSI Z765 and Fannie Mae guidelines.
-The MLS number was simply inflated.
+The appraiser is not wrong in this case, they are following ANSI Z765 and Fannie Mae guidelines.
+The MLS number was simply inflated, a common form of MLS square footage errors.

 For a broader guide on pushing back on a square footage determination, see how to dispute appraisal square footage.